 - Address quarterly and annual cut-off issues to avoid out-of-period adjustments to prior periods previously reported annually and will require quarterly reporting for the IPO and subsequent quarterly filings.

 - Prepare in advance for SOX compliance.
 Manage and document your controls and processes in preparation for compliancy under SOX.
-Though this process can be time-consuming and tedious, early SOX compliance preparation can also minimize accounting errors.
+Though this process can be time-consuming and tedious, early SOX compliance preparation can also minimize financial reporting and accounting errors.

 3. Assemble a Team That Can Survive the Process Now and Help You Grow in The Future.